 \section{Abstract}

-We consider wireless networks in which the effects of interference are determined by the SINR model.
-We address the question of structuring distributed communication when stations have very limited individual capabilities.
-In particular, nodes do not know their geographic coordinates, neighborhoods or even the size~$n$ of the network, nor can they sense collisions.
-Each node is equipped only with its unique name from a range $\{1, \dots, N\}$.
-We study the following three settings and distributed algorithms for communication problems in each of them.
-In the uncoordinated-start case, when one node starts an execution and other nodes are awoken by receiving messages from already awoken nodes, we present a randomized broadcast algorithm which wakes up all the nodes in $\cO(n \log^2 N)$ rounds with high probability.
-In the synchronized-start case, when all the nodes simultaneously start an execution, we give a randomized algorithm that computes a backbone of the network in $\cO(\Delta\log^{7} N)$ rounds with high probability.
-Finally, in the partly-coordinated-start case, when a number of nodes start an execution together and other nodes are awoken by receiving messages from the already awoken nodes, we develop an algorithm that creates a backbone network in time $\cO(n\log^2 N +\Delta\log^{7} N)$ with high probability.
+We consider wireless networks operating under the SINR model of interference.
+Nodes have limited individual knowledge and capabilities: they do not know their positions in a coordinate system in the plane, further they do not know their neighborhoods, nor do they know the size of the network $n$, and finally they cannot sense collisions resulting from simultaneous transmissions by at least two neighbors.
+Each node is equipped with a unique integer name, where $N$ as an upper bound on the a range of names.
+We refer as a backbone to a subnetwork induced by a diameter-preserving dominating set of nodes.
+Let $\Delta$ denote a maximum number of nodes that can successfully receive a message transmitted by a node when no other nodes transmit concurrently.
+We study distributed algorithms for communication problems in three settings.
+In the single-node-start case, when one node starts an execution and other nodes are awoken by receiving messages from already awoken nodes, we present a randomized broadcast algorithm that wakes up all nodes in $\cO(n \log^2 N)$ rounds with high probability.
+For the synchronized-start case, when all nodes start an execution simultaneously, we give a randomized algorithm computing a backbone in $\cO(\Delta\log^{7} N)$ rounds with high probability.
+In the partly-coordinated-start case, when a number of nodes start an execution together and other nodes are awoken by receiving messages from the already awoken nodes, we develop an algorithm that creates a backbone in time $\cO(n\log^2 N +\Delta\log^{7} N)$ with high probability.